Life Events That Equal Big Tax Deductions

 Getting a new job also means potential differences as well.
-Work-related deductions that are deemed to be ordinary expenses and necessary can be deducted.
+Work-related tax deductions that are deemed to be ordinary expenses and necessary can be deducted.
 This may include, but is not limited to, expenses such as professional dues, required work clothing even depreciation on a personal computer used for work.
-Relocation related to work is also deductible.
+Relocation related to work can also mean big deductibles.
 This can include fees paid to a recruiter/employment agency, moving expenses and other transportation expenses.

 Welcoming a new bundle of joy also allows a person additional saving opportunities on their return.
 As of 2013, $3,900 per child to be exact.
 There is also the EDIC and Child Care Credit, both mentioned earlier, which may now apply.
-This deduction and credits also applies to single individuals with a new child who file using the Head of Household status.
+These tax deductions and credits also apply to single individuals with a new child who file using the Head of Household status.